cair/convolutional-tsetlin-machine-tutorial/README.md

 ##### Feedback Type Ib

 <p>
-Let us for the sake of the example flow consider Type Ib feedback first.
+To follow the flow of the example let us consider Type Ib feedback first.
 The three positive clauses that capture the overrepresented sub-pattern of y=1 all outputs 0.
 Here is one of them:
 </p>

 <p align="center">
   <img width="90%" src="https://github.com/olegranmo/blob/blob/master/Example_Configuration_4a.png">
 </p>

-One of the three clauses should have output 1, and Type Ib feedback reinforces this by penalizing Include actions and rewarding Exclude actions with probability:
+One of the three clauses should have output 1, and Type Ib feedback reinforces this by penalizing all Include actions and rewarding all Exclude actions.
+For each Tsetlin Automaton, this happens with probability:
 <p align="center">
 <img src="http://latex.codecogs.com/svg.latex?\frac{1}{s}" border="0"/>
 </p>

 ##### Feedback Type Ia